We all know that British English is different from American

 That small one

 Oh, you are scared of that small one?
-They get much bigger
+They get much bigger than that.

 Take a test